Log Management and Analytics

 Formatting as JSON

 Most log management solutions can automatically parse each of the fields out of the Apache log line.
 If yours does not support this or doesn’t support your desired format, you can also log in JSON.
-This is a more flexible format that allows you to define your own fields, and it’s also self documenting because the key names describe the data.
-The main downside is that your logs will consume more volume because you will be including key names with every message.
-Here is an example for one potential format.
+This more flexible format allows you to define your own fields, and it’s also self-documenting because the key names describe the data.
+The main downside is your logs will consume more volume because you will be including key names with every message.
+Here is an example of one potential format.
 You’d insert this in your Apache configuration file as described in the section above.

 Once you’ve made the changes to the web server configuration file, you’ll need to restart the Apache web server service.